codyfazio/ZoomLevel/README.md

 # ZoomLevel
-A Swift extension adding zoom level support to MapKit.
+A Swift extension for adding zoom level support to MapKit.

 This extension is a conversion of MKMapViewZoom, originally written by Troy Brant and is found here:
 http://troybrant.net/blog/2010/01/mkmapview-and-zoom-levels-a-visual-guide/